Rancho Ex-Mission San Fernando

 Rancho Ex-Mission San Fernando was a 116858 acre Mexican land grant in present-day Los Angeles County, California, granted in 1846 by Governor Pío Pico to Eulogio F. de Celis.
 The grant derives its name from the secularized Mission San Fernando Rey de España, but was called ex-Mission because of a division made of the lands held in the name of the mission—the church retaining the grounds immediately around, and all of the lands outside of this were called ex-Mission lands.
 The grant encompassed most of the present-day San Fernando Valley.

 History

-Eulogio de Celis, a native of Spain, had settled in California in 1836.
-De Celis operated a hide trading business with Henry D. Fitch, Jonathan Temple and Abel Stearns.
-He married Josefa Argüello, daughter of Governor Luís Antonio Argüello.
-In 1846, to raise war funds during the Mexican–American War, the Pico government sold the secularized lands from the Mission San Fernando to Eulogio de Celis.
+Mission secularization and land

+After Mexico's independence from Spain in 1821, the Mexican Congress passed a Decree for the Secularization of the Missions of the Californias on August 17, 1833, in an effort to prevent the influence of the formerly Spanish system in the California territories, allow secular use of the rich and valuable mission lands, and to legislate the emancipation of the indigenous mission wards.

+Governor José Figueroa officially secularized the San Fernando Rey de España Mission in 1834, appointing Lieutenant Antonio del Valle as comisionado in October to conduct its secularization and administer the mission property.
+Lieutenant Del Valle was the descendant of a wealthy Jalisco family who had served under the Spanish army in colonial Alta California.
+As comisionado, Lieutenant Del Valle took charge of the mission estate by inventory from the stationed missionary, Fray Francisco González de Ibarra, who delivered $20,000 in hides, tallow, and other products, and $5,000 in coins.
+At this time, the mission population had decreased to 792.